xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

        ...  -------------->( 1 )-------------->( 2 )----> ...
                              :                   :
-                        goto T_10           goto T_12
+                         goto T10            goto T12

      Figure 5: Equivalent state sequences. a) Relying on operations along transitions. b) With SCRs determined by recipes.

-In figure 5.a the operations setting the last acceptance 'la' are executed at every transition, even if states '1' and '2' are passed by and later states may detect another acceptance.
+In figure 5.a operations are executed at each transition step.
+They assign identifiers to the 'last acceptance' register 'la'.
+This assignment happens even if states '1' and '2' are passed by and later states may detect another acceptance.
 Upon drop-out from state 1 or 2 a conditional goto to a terminal is applied based on the setting of 'la'.

 In figure 5.b the operations along transitions are completely removed.
 The recipes determined the acceptance apriori, so that a direct goto to the correspondent terminal can be applied.
 Clearly, the second approach requires less computational effort during transitions and at drop-out.

 -------------------------------------------------------------------------------

-PROPAGATION OF RECIPES:
+BASICS ON PROPAGATION OF RECIPES

-Since there is only one predecessor state to a linear state, the SCR can be derived from the SCR at the predecessor and the single operation at the entry of the linear state itself.
-Let 'k' denote the predecessor state of 'i'.
-Then, the characteristic equation for a linear state demonstrates the development of the SCR

-                     SCR(i) = op(i)(SCR(k))                                 (1)

-if 'k' is also a linear state with a single predecessor 'p', then the right hand of the above equation can be expanded to
+A recipe for one state may be the basis for the development of the recipe of its successor state.
+For a linear state, equation (1) described how 'SCR(i)' is determined from the predecessor's 'SCR(k)' and the entry operation 'op(i)'.
+If 'SCR(k)' can be determined by a recipe 'R(k)', then 'SCR(i)' becomes

-                     SCR(i) = op(i)(op(k)(SCR(p)))                          (2)
+                     SCR(i) = op(i)(R(k))                                   (4)

-Thus, the concatenation of operations op(i) and op(k) together with knowledge about the SCR in state 'k' makes it possible to determine the setting of SCR(i) without executing each operation along the state transitions.
-This concatenation can be continued along an arbitrary sequence of linear states.

-The process that allows to determine 'SCR(i)' upon exit without having to consider previous operations is defined in this document as 'recipe'.

-It also contains enough
-information for successor states to determine their recipes.
+Since, a recipe 'R(k)' is already independent of operations along transitions, the recipe for 'SCR(i)' becomes nothing else than the expression that determines it.
+That is,

+                     R(i) := op(i)(R(k))                                    (5)

 The derivation of a recipe based on a predecessor's recipe is defined here as 'accumulation'.

 DEFINITION: Accumulation

-    The process 'accumulation' determines a recipe 'R(i,k)' a state 'i' which is entered from state 'k'.

-       (i)  the recipe 'R(k)' of a predecessor state 'k', and

-       (ii) the entry operation 'op(i)'
+    Given a state 'i', its predecessor state 'k', the entry operation 'op(i)' the predecessor's recipe 'R(k)', the recipe to 'R(i,k)' is equivalent to the concatenated operations of 'op(i)' and 'R(k)'.

+    A prerequisit for accumulation is that 'R(k)' of the predecessor is determined.

 EXAMPLE:

-Figure 2 displays an example.
-It demonstrates the aforementioned introduced concepts and demonstrates how they can be used to reduce computational effort.

                   op(b)=        op(c) =      op(d) =
                     x=x+1         x=x+1         x=x+1
-        ... ( a )-------->( b )-------->( c )-------->( d )--------> ...
+            ( a )-------->( b )-------->( c )-------->( d )--------> ...

-                  Figure 2: A sequence of linear states.
+                  Figure 6: A sequence of linear states.

-The SCR in figure 2 is 'x'.
-The operation 'op(i)' for all states is the same, i.e.
+Figure 6 displays an example of an SCR containing a single variabe 'x'.
+The operations 'op(i)' upon transition are for all transitions 'x = x + 1', i.e. increment 'x' by 1.
+Let the SCR in state 'a' be known as a register of 'Aux' and let it be called 'xa'.
+The simplest form of a recipe is here represented by 'R(a)':

+               R(a) = { x := xa }                                           (6)

+The recipe 'R(b,a)' must be equivalent to the concatenated execution of 'op(b)' and 'R(a,*)', i.e.

+                   { x := xa }
-                      op(b)(x): x = x + 1
+                   { x := x + 1 }
+So,
-                      op(c)(x): x = x + 1
+               R(b) = { x := xa + 1 }                                       (7)

+and through iteration

-                      op(d)(x): x = x + 1
+               R(c) = { x := xa + 2 }

-The simplest form of a recipe could be specified assuming that 'x(a)' is determined ('a' is a spring).
-Then, the recipe for state 'b' is

-                      R(b) = op(b)(x(a))
-                           = x(a) + 1

-State 'b' has a linear successor state, so the subsequent recipe can be determined by accumulation.

-                      R(c) = op(c)(R(b))
-                           = op(c)(x(a) + 1) = x(a) + 1 + 1

-A repeated application of accumulation results in a recipe for R(d) as

-                      R(d) = x(a) + 3
+               R(d) = { x := xa + 3 }                                       (8)

-The operations at each transition of the state sequence of figure 2 can now be replaced.
-Instead of computing values at each transition, the recipes are applied upon exit from the state machine.
-This is shown in figure 3.
+If the state machine exits at 'a', 'b', 'c' or 'd' the content of 'x' can be determined without relying on the intermediate operations { x:=x+1 }.
+This is shown in figure 7.

-      ... ( a )-------->( b )-------->( c )-------->( d )--------> ...
+          ( a )-------->( b )-------->( c )-------->( d )--------> ...
                           :             :             :
-                        x = R(b)      x = R(c)      x = R(d)
+                        x = xa+1      x = xa+2      x = xa+3

-          Figure 3: Recipes upon exit replace transition operations.
+          Figure 7: Recipes upon exit replace transition operations.

-The repeated accumulation of operation along linear states comes to an end at states where there is more than one entry.
-Let the term 'mouth state' be defined as follows.
+The repeated accumulation of recipes along linear states comes to an end at mouth states.
+Equation (2) described the development of the SCR in mouth state.
+Using the concept of a recipe, the equation can be rewritten as

-The counterpart to linear states are 'mouth states' as defined below.

-The characteristic equation for a mouth state expressing the development of the SCR is or, in terms of recipies

-                      .'
-R(i,p)  if entry from state 'p'
+                     /  R(i,p)  if entry from state 'p'
                      |  R(i,q)  if entry from state 'q'
-            SCR(i) = <   ...
-(5)
+            SCR(i) = |   ...
+(9)
                      |
-                      '.
-R(i,z)  if entry from state 'z'
+                     \  R(i,z)  if entry from state 'z'

-The state where the transition originates depends on the path taken to state 'i', i.e. it depends on the input stream which is only apparent at at run-time.
-Thus, the value of 'SCR(i)' in a mouth state cannot be determined from considering the state machine alone.
+The applied recipy depends on the origin state of the transition which is only determined at run-time.
+However, a recipe 'R(i)' for a mouth state can be determined as follows.
+For each register of the SCR there are two

-A recipe has the task to express the SCR whithout consideration of previous operations or paths.
-To achieve this, the mouth state may evaluate registers upon entry dependent on the transitions origin and store the content in auxiliary registers.
-The recipe then refers to those auxliary registers in order to determine the SCR.
-Such a storage in auxiliary registers is not necessary for elements of the SCR which are homegeneously produces at all entries.

-cutting of any sequence of operations
-If a recipe is to be derived for a mouth state which may serve as a basis for further recipes. , Also, if the mouth state's behavior needs to be expressed through the incoming SCRs, then the single-entry approach is no longer possible.
-The characteristic equation (2) imposes a multi-entry approach for a state description.

-If a recipe is to be defined for a mouth state, then it may be necessary to store content in auxiliary registers upon entry.

-For that however, the 'SCR(h)' must be determined.
+possibilities:

+   Homogeneity:   All entry recipes apply the exact same process to
+                  determine the register's content.

+   Inhomogeneity: Two or more entry recipes apply a different process
+                  to determine the register's content.

+If a register is determined homogeneously, then the part of the recipes that determines the register can be overtaken into 'R(i)'.
+Otherwise, the value must be computed upon entry and stored in an auxiliary register.
+The recipe 'R(i)' must then rely on the stored value in the auxiliary register.
+Let this process be defined as 'interference'.

-DEFINITION: Determined SCR(i)
+DEFINITION: Interference

-   The SCR(i) in a state 'i' is *determined* if, either

-   (i)  The complete setting of the SCR is known, or

-   (ii) A procedure is found that allows to determine SCR at runtime.
+    The process of 'interference' develops a recipe 'R(i)' for a mouth state 'i' based on incoming recipes

+                  IR = { R(i,k): k = 1...N }.

+    An incoming recipe 'R(i,k)' implements the concatination of 'op(i)(R(k))'.

+        * Procedure elements that are the same for all recipes in 'IR' *can* be overtaken into 'R(i)'.

+        * Procedure elements producing different register settings *must not* be overtaken.
+Their results need to be stored in auxiliary variables and 'R(i)' *must* refer to those.

+Interference requires that all incoming recipes are determined.
+As long as this is not the case, 'R(i)' cannot be determined.
+Further, no successor state's recipe can be determined through accumulation.
+In other words,  a mouth state blocks any propagation of recipes as long as not all incoming recipes are determined.
+To the contrary, the propagation of recipes may only start at states with determined recipes.

 DEFINITION: Spring

-    A state with a determined SCR is a spring.
+    A state with a determined recipe is a spring.
+A spring is the basis for accumulation of recipes.

 To start developing recipes, one must first determine the 'springs' in the state machine.
 In practical applications, it requires a very detailed and subtle investigation to determine spring states.
 A safe approach is to consider only the initial state as an initial spring.

-Any spring 'h' with a linear state successor 'i' can be used to develop the simplest form of a recipe 'op(i)( SCR(h) )'.
-Along linear states, there is always only one distinct entry action.
-Thus recipes can be developed through an iterative process.
-Using the previous recipe, the current operation may be used to develop the recipe for the current state.

-analysis.
-As a result of (2) the incoming recipes at the entries may differ.
-An example is shown in figure 5.
-The operation 'op(i)' for each state is 'x=x+1'.
-State '2' is reached from state '1' and state '0'.
-The accumulated recipe for 'x' differs depending on the entry from which '2' is entered.

-                   .------->-----------.
-R(2 from 0) = x(0) + 1
-                  /   x=x+1             \
-                 /                       \
-              ( 0 )                     ( 2 )---> ...
-                 \                       /
-                  \                     /
-                   '--->( 1 )----->----'  R(2 from 1) = x(0) + 2
-                  x=x+1       x=x+1

-       Figure 5: Different recipes at different entries of a mouth state.

-Further, in order to cut off the previous history the operations now, must depend on the entry from where the state is entered.
-The resulting state machine must therefore be built upon multi-entry states.

-So, there is only one way to determine 'x': it must be computed  upon entry into the state.
-Analogously, to accumulation the let 'interference' in mouth state be defined as follows

-DEFINITION: Interference

-    The process of 'interference' develops a recipe 'R(i)' for a mouth state 'i'.
-The interference is based on the recipes for each entry into the mouth state.
-There are two cases:

-       (i) For each register of SCR(i) that is treated the same in all recipes, the elements of the recipes CAN be taken in 'R(i)'.

-       (i) For any register of SCR(i) where the entry recipes in the entries contain different procedures, the register MUST be stored as a reference.

-    In both cases, the mouth state becomes determined and as a result it can act as a 'spring'.
-The option of storing registers as a reference is open in any case.

-Example: linear successor states of state 2 from figure 5 may develop recipes based on the stored values in SCR(2).
-This is shown in figure 6, where state 4 A recipe for state 3 which can be a basis for subsequent linear states must rely on the stored value for it.

-                    x(3):=x(0)+1
-                ... ------.
-                           \        x=x+1
-                          ( 3 )----------->( 4 )------- ...
-                           /                 :
-                ... ------'             R(4) = x(3) + 1
-                    x(3):=x(0)+1

-                   Figure 4: Recipes in a mouth state.

-Note, that the register 'x(3)' is not part of the SCR ('x' is, however).
-Thus, the newly entered computations 'x(3):=x(0)+1' and 'x(3):=x(0)+3' are not operations 'op(i)' as defined earlier and are not subject to further considerations.

-Interference cannot happen, if the set of entry recipes is incomplete.
-That is, if for one entry the recipe cannot be determined, then the interference of the mouth state cannot be accomplished.

-     a)                           b)

-           r0
-          -----.                   ----[ op(r0) ]---.
-           r1   \                                    \     rA
-          -----( A )---- ?         ----[ op(r1) ]---( A )-----
-           r2   /                                    /
-          -----'                   ----[ op(r2) ]---'

-      Figure 5: Interference.

-Figure 5 shows the effect of interference.
-It starts the consideration on incoming recipes (Figure 5.a).
-If for a register of the SCR there are two recipes producing a different value, then any operation of incoming recipe with respect to this register must be executed.
-The computed value is stored as a reference.
-The recipe of the mouth state must refer to this stored reference.

-Once, a mouth state has a determined recipe, it can act as a spring for the walk along linear states.

 -------------------------------------------------------------------------------

 THE WALK ALONG LINEAR STATES

-The recipes for states are determined by a walk along linear states.
+The recipes for states are determined by a 'walk' along linear states.
 While linear states have only one entry, they may have transitions to more than one state.
 So, the walk along linear states is a recursive 'tree-walk'.
 The termination criteria for the walk along linear states is defined as follows.